vitaly-rudenko/streamline/README.md

 ## Related Files

 Quickly discover potentially related files, such as tests, fixtures and components.
-Available as an Explorer view and as a command in the Command Palette (`Quick Open Related Files`).
+Available as an Explorer view and as a command in the Command Palette (`Quick Open Related File...`).

 > The extension searches for files whose basename include the current file's basename.
 > Priority is given to files within the same parent folder name.
-> You can also enable global search across all workspace folders, customize path rendering, and enable stricter search query in the settings.
+> You can also enable global search across all workspace folders and enable stricter search query in the settings.

 ![Demo](docs/related_files.gif)

 ## Smart Config

-Automatically apply settings depending on current file path pattern.
+Automatically apply configuration presets when certain conditions are met (such as current path, language or color theme).
-For example, it can be used to only enable Github Copilot in test files.
+For example, it can be used to only enable Github Copilot in test files or when toggled in the status bar.

 ![Demo](docs/smart_config.gif)